Challenge Structure

 limits:

-Kyverno policies that prevent bypasses -- stopping users from cheating instead of solving the challenge properly.
+Contains Kyverno policies that prevent bypasses — stopping users from taking shortcuts that avoid solving the actual problem.

 # policies/protect.yaml